eerimoq/pumbaa/docs/library-reference/pumbaa/drivers.rst

    .. method:: convert(number_of_samples)

       Start a synchronous convertion of an analog signal to digital samples.
-This is equivalent to `async_convert()` + `async_wait()`, but in a single function call.
+This is equivalent to :meth:`.async_convert()` + :meth:`.async_wait()`, but in a single function call.
 Returns a bytes object where each sample is 2 bytes.

    .. method:: async_convert(number_of_samples)

       Start an asynchronous convertion of analog signal to digital samples.
-Call `async_wait()` to wait for the convertion to complete.
+Call :meth:`.async_wait()` to wait for the convertion to complete.

    .. method:: async_wait()

-      Wait for an asynchronous convertion to complete.
+      Wait for an asynchronous convertion started with :meth:`.async_convert()` to complete.
+Returns a bytes object where each sample is 2 bytes.

    .. data:: REFERENCE_VCC